 Each of my children are very different.
-They have different skill sets, different interest, and different tolerances, so learned right away that I would need to tailor each of my children’s curriculum individually.
+They have different skill sets, different interest, and different tolerances, so I learned right away that I would need to tailor each of my children’s curriculum individually.
 The internet was such a great tool for this.
 I use the library of course.
 What a great free resource, but the internet’s possibilities were endless.
 The internet became our source for impromptu research.
 It was in the throws of research that our love of the internet and its vast amount of brain tickling knowledge grew.
 We are all a bunch of fact junkies and spend a lot of time with our face in a computer.
 (Don’t worry we socialize too.
 I’ll get to that in one post or another.)

-I hope to share more here, where I will be sharing with you my thoughts, ideas, successes, and failures on parenting, homeschooling and life, but you will probably love the resources the most.
+I hope to share more here, where I will be sharing with you my thoughts, ideas, successes, and failures on parenting, homeschooling, and life, but you will probably love the resources the most.
 Some of the posts will be works in progress as I will be adding resources as I find them.
-If you have a questions, either about homeschooling or materials for a certain subject, you can join my group on Facebook where I and a number of parents share resources, homeschooling, and teaching tips throughout the day, so that you can relax more and enjoy homeschooling.
+If you have a questions, either about homeschooling or materials for a certain subject, you can join my group on Facebook where I and a number of parents share homeschooling resources, and teaching tips throughout the day, so that you can relax more and enjoy homeschooling.

 I would love to chat with you.
 I homeschool my 5 & 6 year olds.
 I am struggling to get my daughter to read even basic sight words.
 She is about 18 months delayed, her pediatrician said what I’m doing currently is great for her development so no need for threapy unless I want it.
 I just want her to start reading.
 Can you offer any advice?